F.A.S.T. (film): Premise

+"F.A.S.T. concerns a former special forces commando, down on his luck after he returns Stateside, who is tapped by the DEA to lead a black op strike team against CIA-protected drug dealers in his town.
+Sklenar is playing the commando."

 Production

 Taylor Sheridan wrote the script for the film in the mid-2010s.
 Warner Bros.
 Pictures acquired the rights to the film in 2018, with Sheridan initially wanting to direct the film, with Chris Pratt eyed to star.
-Gavin O'Connor later came on board as director in 2019, but by then, the studio was owned by AT&T, which didn't see a financial upside of releasing a movie with the budget in the $60–70 million range theatrically.
-In May 2025, Ben Richardson had been hired to direct the film, with Brandon Sklenar cast in the lead role.
+Gavin O'Connor later came on board as director in 2019, but by then, the studio was owned by AT&T, which did not see the financial upside of theatrically releasing a movie with a budget in the $60–70 million range.
+In May 2025, the project was revived with Ben Richardson set to make his feature directorial debut, and Brandon Sklenar cast in the lead role.
 Juliana Canfield was cast as the female lead by next month, and Trevante Rhodes in talks to join.
 In August, LaKeith Stanfield, Jason Clarke, Sam Claflin, and Trevante Rhodes joined the cast.
 Principal photography began that same month, in New Rochelle, New York.
 In October, Chloe Coleman joined the cast.
+Filming occurred in Murcia in November.

 Release

 F.A.S.T. is scheduled to be released in the United States by Warner Bros.
-Pictures on April 23, 2027.
+Pictures on May 14, 2027.
+It was previously scheduled to be released on April 23.